Dear diary – I’m back. Let’s get into it.

 The consistent feedback that I have received is to take a deep breath before answering the question.
 I will admit, I have a tendency to fumble my words.
 I need to breathe, think, answer and then speak.

-That – and also to speak a little slowly.
+That – and also to speak a little slower.
 Definitely.

 Mock exams are coming up pretty soon….